 - adjustments to your working hours at key cycle days;

-- proposing to your organisation that it adopt a workplace menstrual wellbeing policy; and
+- proposing to your organisation that it adopt a workplace Menstrual and Menopause Leave Policy ; and

 - asking your organisation to complete a menopause friendly checklist of their workplace policies.

-Four years ago, we adopted a menstrual and menopause workplace policy.
-The result?
+Four years ago, we adopted a Menstrual and Menopause Leave Policy, The result?
 Exactly what you’d expect; greater productivity and a happier work environment.

 Experiences of menstruation and menopause can be very debilitating, yet we have been enculturated to mask their existence in the workplace, at schools and at home.
 This policy supports employees in their ability to adequately self-care during their period and menopause, while not being penalised by having to deplete their sick leave.